rozek/node-red-obniz-neopixel-matrix-test/README.md

 * press "I'm ready" and
 * type in your obniz id and press "Next"

+Right now, everybody may access your obniz board just by providing its id.
+It is therefore highly recommended to generate an "Access Token" in the developer's console.
+Such a token does not automatically expire but remains until explicitly deleted or renewed.
+As soon as a token has been assigned, board access is only granted if the proper token is provided along with the request (see below)

 ### Connect the WS2812 LED String ###

 In this example, the WS2812 "data in" wire is connected to pin 4 of the obniz board.
 If you prefer a different pin, you may do so by modifying the "obniz function" nodes accordingly.